Weybourne, Norfolk: Early history

 Weybourne is mentioned in the Domesday Book of 1086, where it is called Wabrume.
 The remains of the Augustinian priory, founded around 1200 AD by Sir Ralph de Meyngaren (Mainwearing), stand on the site of a simpler Anglo-Saxon church.
-By 1494 one prior and three canons lived there: one canon complained that the priory was so poor it was unable to pay him his 20 shillings of annual pocket money.
-At a visitation in 1514, there was only one prior and one canon and this situation remained until King Henry VIII ordered the dissolution of monasteries and priories.
+By 1494, one prior and three canons lived there: one canon complained that the priory was so poor it was unable to pay him his 20 shillings of annual pocket money.
+At a visitation in 1514, there was only one prior and one canon; this situation remained until King Henry VIII ordered the dissolution of the monasteries.